This post may contain affiliate links. Please read my disclosure policy.

 Baking Sheet

-I highly recommend having at least one good baking sheet in your kitchen, if you can possibly have two, please do!
+I highly recommend having at least one good baking sheet in your kitchen.
+If you can possibly have two, please do!
 My favorite baking sheet is a rimmed half-sheet pan.
-It is perfect for toasting the espresso beans since it heats evenly in the oven and the sides contain the espresso beans inside the pan.
+It is perfect for toasting the espresso beans since it heats evenly in the oven, and the sides contain the espresso beans inside the pan.

 Coffee or Spice Grinder

 You will also need a coffee or spice grinder for grinding your toasted espresso beans.
-Many people love to freshly grind their coffee and that grinder is also excellent to use for your espresso powder.
-I use a small burr style conical grinder often for grinding coffee beans for making coffee.
-So if you have one on hand, I highly recommend it for grinding your espresso beans for your espresso powder.
-I have a dedicated grinder that I use for making my espresso powder since I use it so often in my baking.
-It was fairly inexpensive and does a wonderful job evenly grinding my espresso beans in just a few seconds.
+Many people love to grind their coffee freshly; that grinder is also excellent for your espresso powder.
+I often use a small burr-style conical grinder to grind coffee beans for making coffee.
+So, if you have one on hand, I highly recommend it for grinding your espresso beans for your espresso powder.
+I use a dedicated grinder for making my espresso powder since I use it so often in my baking.
+It was inexpensive and did a wonderful job evenly grinding my espresso beans in just a few seconds.

 Airtight Spice Container

 Once you’ve made your espresso powder, you’ll want to store it in an airtight container to maintain the flavor.
-I use the same style container for all of my seasonings, spice blends, and for this.
+I use the same style container for all of my seasonings and spice blends and for this.
 I’ve had wonderful luck with it keeping items fresh.

 How Many Espresso Beans Do You Need to Make Espresso Powder

-One question that I had when I first started making my own espresso powder was how many espresso beans do I need to make my own?
-What I have found is that generally one cup of espresso beans will yield close to 1 cup of espresso powder.
+One question that I had when I first started making my own espresso powder was how many espresso beans I needed to make my own.
+I have found that generally, one cup of espresso beans will yield close to 1 cup of espresso powder.
 So, if you need more or less, you can easily make as much as you need.

-I will say that I love to make a larger batch and then give it as gifts to friends and family!
+I will say that I love to make a larger batch and then give it as a gift to friends and family!

 How to Make Homemade Espresso Powder for Baking

 Once you have all of your needed supplies for making your homemade espresso powder, you are ready to start making your own for baking!
-To make it, you begin by preheating your oven and then spreading your espresso beans in a single layer on your baking sheet.
+To make it, you preheat your oven and then spread your espresso beans in a single layer on your baking sheet.
 Next, you’ll bake your espresso beans until they have dried and are lightly toasted.
 I’ve found that this generally takes about an hour.

 Then, remove the pan from the oven and allow the espresso beans to cool.
-Working in batches, grind your espresso beans into as fine of a powder as your grinder will grind.
+Working in batches, grind your espresso beans into as fine powder as your grinder will grind.

-Transfer your powder to your airtight container and store for up to 5 months.
+Transfer your powder to your airtight container and store it for up to 5 months.

 Favorite Recipes Using Espresso Powder

-Once I discovered the power of a little espresso powder to enhance the flavor of chocolate baked goods without leaving a bitter, coffee aftertaste, I never looked back!
+Once I discovered the power of a little espresso powder to enhance the flavor of chocolate baked goods without leaving a bitter coffee aftertaste, I never looked back!
 I’ve included a list of some of my favorite recipes using it for you below.
-These are all a great way to get started using this in your baking!
+These are all great ways to use this in your baking!

 … and more